π Mold Scripting

 return data

-Bootstrap the canonical sandbox file with fimod setup sandbox defaults --yes, then edit it to grant the clock / env keys your molds need.
+Bootstrap the canonical sandbox file with fimod setup sandbox defaults --yes, then use fimod setup sandbox set --allow-clock --allow-env LANG to grant the clock / env keys your molds need.
 For ad-hoc runs, pass --sandbox-file <path> to point at a specific policy, or --sandbox-file="" to force zero-authorization.

 π Environment substitution